Rochester Beekeepers

-Informal style club to meet and talk about bees, honey & beekeeping.
+A small informal style club to meet and talk about bees, honey & beekeeping.
 Topics are ad lib.
+Please check EVENTS for dates.

 SUPPORT NY Bills S3321 & A5164